 Summit West

-Best for beginners, families, lessons, and relaxed cruising.
+Best for beginners, families, lessons, and relaxed cruising close to home base.

 Bigfoot's Basecamp

-Our favorite ways to enjoy the mountains around Basecamp.
+Our favorite ways to get outside around Basecamp.

-Whether you're here for ski season, summer hikes, waterfalls, or a quiet mountain weekend, these are some of the best nearby adventures to consider.
+Whether you're here for ski season, summer hikes, waterfalls, or a quiet mountain weekend, these are the nearby outings we'd put on your short list.

 Ski & Snowboard

-Best for beginners, families, lessons, and relaxed cruising.
+Best for beginners, families, lessons, and relaxed cruising close to home base.

 A good all-around choice with varied terrain, night skiing, and easy access.

-A quieter area with alpine terrain and access to Nordic skiing.
+A quieter area with alpine terrain and access to Nordic skiing when you want a little more breathing room.

-Best for advanced skiers and riders looking for steeper terrain, deep snow, and a more rugged mountain feel.
+Best for advanced skiers and riders looking for steeper terrain, deeper snow, and a more rugged mountain feel.

 Over 50 kilometers of groomed Nordic trails from Summit East.
-Great for cross-country skiing and snowshoe-style winter exploring.
+Great for cross-country skiing and quieter winter exploring.

 A fun family snow activity near Summit Central.
-Tubing should usually be reserved in advance.
+Tubing should usually be reserved in advance, especially on weekends.

 Easy Family Adventures

-Short, beautiful waterfall hike.
-Great for families in normal trail conditions.
+A short, beautiful waterfall hike that's great for families in normal trail conditions.
 In winter, check conditions because snow and ice can make it hazardous.

-Iconic 270-foot waterfall with viewpoints, gift shop, Salish Lodge nearby, and year-round appeal.
+An iconic 270-foot waterfall with viewpoints, a gift shop, Salish Lodge nearby, and year-round appeal.

 Classic Hikes

-Classic alpine lake hike from the Alpental area.
-Beautiful but more strenuous and season-dependent.
+A classic alpine lake hike from the Alpental area.
+Beautiful, popular, and definitely more of a real hike.

 A dramatic Pacific Crest Trail hike with big views.
 Advanced, exposed, and best for prepared hikers in good conditions.